+It’s The Piñon Awards time again!
 Non-profit organizations have been called the life blood of any community that truly cares about its members.
 It’s tireless work that usually receives no recognition, beyond the feeling of accomplishment that accompanies a job well done.
-Now in its 36th year, the Santa Fe Community Foundation continues its mission to rectify that situation, by once again selecting and awarding local nonprofit organizations that have made extraordinary contributions to the community at large.
-The 36th Annual Piñon Awards take place Thursday, October 6, beginning at 5 p.m., in the La Fonda on the Plaza Ballroom.
+Now in its 37th year, the Santa Fe Community Foundation continues its mission to celebrate these unsung heroes, by once again selecting and awarding local nonprofit organizations that have made extraordinary contributions to the community at large.
+The 37th Annual Piñon Awards take place Tuesday, October 10, 2023, from 5 – 8 p.m., at La Fonda on the Plaza.

 Winning nonprofits must meet certain criteria in order to be nominated, much less awarded.
 Among those are, a proven track record for at least three years in northern New Mexico, and alignment with one or more of the Foundation’s funding priorities: Arts & Culture, Animal Welfare, Civic & Economic Opportunities, Education, Environment, and Health & Wellbeing.
 They must also have a 501(c)(3), or tribal identity.

-This year’s awardees include an individual and five organizations serving the Foundation’s funding region of Mora, Rio Arriba, San Miguel, and Santa Fe counties, who were selected from over two dozen nominations submitted by the public.
-The winners will each receive an unrestricted grant and airtime on KSFR’s Community Matters radio show, to discuss the impact of their work.
+This year’s awardees include four organizations serving the Foundation’s funding region of Mora, Rio Arriba, San Miguel, and Santa Fe counties, who were selected from over two dozen nominations submitted by the public.
+The winners will each receive an unrestricted $5,000 grant with underwriting support from Enterprise Bank & Trust.

 This year, the awards go to the following organizations: